 Stephanie: You know, actually, when you talk to the Empower people, see if they can make a feature where it will segregate out your Roth and non-Roth so you have a good idea of what your allocation is between non-taxable and taxable.
 That’s one thing I hope they would do some time.

 Rob: I think they can do that.

 Rob: Hang on.
 Yes.
-I’m trying to see here.
+I’m trying to see it here.
 Do I have…?
 Is this my asset allocation?
-I’ve actually got my Personal Capital account up.
+I’ve actually got my Empower account up.
 So for those listening, go to Investing, then go to Portfolio, then you can select Allocation.
 I’m looking at my allocation now.

 It’s 40% US stocks, 30% international stocks, 11% in alternatives, 17% US bonds, a little bit of international bonds and some cash.
 When you get there, Stephanie, above the pretty box with all the colors that show you your allocation, you’ll see a dropdown that says ‘All Accounts.’

 Stephanie: Let me see.
 Are you in Allocation?

 Rob: Yes.
 Investing – Portfolio – Allocation and you see this pretty box.